-- Built-in Webcam
+- Built-in Windows

+Hello Infrared Webcam

 - 2. Webcam LED

-- 3. Built-In Array Microphone
+- Built-In Array Microphone

 - 4. LCD

 - 5. Power Button

 - 6. Keyboard

 - 7. Clickpad & Buttons

-Note that the Clickpad and Buttons valid operational area is that indicated within the red dotted lines above.
+Note that the Clickpad and Buttons has a valid operational area indicated within the dotted lines on the right.